WDD 330: Web Frontend Development II

 Submission

-When you have finished this activity, fill out the assessment in I-Learn.
+When you have finished this activity, fill out the assessment in Canvas.
 You are welcome to complete any additional parts of this activity by yourself or with others after your meeting before submitting the assessment.